Sheco/cdda-itembrowser/HACKING.md

 **Models** are an instance of a class found in [src/app/models](src/app/models), models have a special meaning for function calls starting with "get", they override the object's value with the return value of the function.

 **Presenters** are like a copy of the model, but can override the model values with escaped representations of it's former content.
-It can also provide new methods that are only available in the views.
+It can also provide new methods that are only available in the views, presenters have magic methods similar to the models, but start instead with "present".